Back to Empowering People

 May Measurement Month (MMM)

 Launched by the International Society of Hypertension (ISH) in 2017, this initiative has been an annual event across several countries.
-CCDC is the India partner for this campaign, spearheading the May Measurement Month efforts in the country.
+The Centre for Chronic Disease Control (CCDC) is the India partner for this campaign, spearheading the May Measurement Month efforts in the country.
 The campaign is focused on raising awareness about raised blood pressure levels and ways to prevent them in the interest of public health.

-The campaign has been successfully conducted in India for five consecutive years.
-Over the course of these editions, we have screened more than 1 million individuals in India and over 4 million people globally.
-The initiative has received tremendous support from campaign partners, volunteer organizations, institutes, medical colleges, hospitals, university students, and healthcare professionals.
+The campaign has been successfully implemented in India since it began.
+Over the course of these editions, we have screened more than 1.1 million individuals in India and over 4 million people globally.
+The initiative has received tremendous support from campaign partners, volunteer organizations, institutes, medical colleges, hospitals, university students, healthcare and non-healthcare trained professionals.

 Get involved – If you are interested in leading or volunteering, fill out this form here